-- 3.4.1.
+3.4.1.
 If icing conditions threaten facility integrity or present unsafe conditions on the transport route, transport operations may be terminated early by the Project's Operations Manager.
-The CENWW Transportation Coordinator will coordinate any emergency termination or modification of the transportation program with NOAA Fisheries and TMT, except as described below in section 4.6.5 regarding ending collection for transport due to columnaris disease or at Lower Monumental due to low fish abundance (see section 4.6.6). - 3.4.2.
-If high water temperatures or other factors increase collection mortality to 6% of daily collection (when sample sizes are ≥ 20 fish) for 3 consecutive days, or if mortality rates are increasing at such a rate that these criteria are likely to be met, Project Biologists will report to the CENWW Transportation Coordinator.
-The Transportation Coordinator will evaluate the situation and notify NOAA Fisheries and may arrange a conference call, if needed, with TMT to discuss options to provide adequate fish protection measures. - 3.4.3.
+The CENWW Transportation Coordinator will coordinate any emergency termination or modification of the transportation program with NOAA Fisheries and TMT, except as described below in section 4.6.5 regarding ending collection for transport due to columnaris disease.

+3.4.2.
+If high water temperatures or other factors increase collection mortality to 6% of daily collection (when sample sizes are $\geq$ 20 fish) for 3 consecutive days, or if mortality rates are increasing at such a rate that these criteria are likely to be met, Project Biologists will report to the CENWW Transportation Coordinator.
+The Transportation Coordinator will evaluate the situation and notify NOAA Fisheries and may arrange a conference call, if needed, with TMT to discuss options to provide adequate fish protection measures.

+3.4.3.
 In the event of a fish loss exceeding conditions considered in the incidental take statement of the current CRS BiOp, which includes the transportation program, the Corps shall notify NOAA Fisheries and reopen consultation as needed.